claracayres/Notes/Web-dev/reactIII.md

 ### Conclusion

 JSX children can be strings, elements, expressions, or functions.
 Special values like `false`, `null`, and `undefined` are ignored, but numbers like `0` are rendered.
 Use boolean expressions for conditional rendering.

+## Higher-order components
+### Best Practices and Caveats for Higher-Order Components (HOCs)

+- **Never mutate the original component:** Always return a new component; do not modify the input component.
+- **Pass unrelated props:** Spread and forward all props not related to the HOC’s concern for flexibility.
+- **Maximize composability:** Prefer the `Component => Component` signature for easy composition with utilities like `compose`.
+- **Avoid creating HOCs inside components:** Always define enhanced components outside render functions to prevent remounting and state loss.
+- **Refs are not passed through:** Use `React.forwardRef` if you need to forward refs to the wrapped component.

+**Summary:**
+HOCs should be pure, composable, and flexible.
+Avoid mutation, forward props, and be aware of caveats like ref handling and component scope.

+## Continuous integration

+Continuous Integration (CI) is a development practice where code changes are frequently merged into a shared repository, triggering automated builds and tests.
+This approach helps catch errors early and streamlines the integration process.

+## Why Use CI?

+CI shortens feedback loops, reduces manual work, and minimizes integration errors.
+Automated tests run on every commit, ensuring code quality and preventing faulty changes from being merged.

+## Typical CI Workflow

+1. Developer creates a branch and pushes changes to GitHub.
+2. CI system builds the code and runs tests automatically.
+3. If tests fail, the developer is notified to fix issues.
+4. If tests pass, the code can be deployed to staging for further QA.

+## Benefits

+- Boosts developer productivity by automating repetitive tasks.
+- Delivers working software more frequently.
+- Detects bugs early, making them easier to fix.

+## Conclusion

+CI improves code quality, speeds up development, and enables teams to deliver reliable software efficiently.